Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Government of Canada

 The Government of Canada may purchase clear fuel exempt from fuel tax by providing the fuel seller an exemption certificate at the time of purchase.
-See Information Circular FT-4 – Sale of Tax-Exempt Fuel for more information.
+See Information Circular FT-4 – Alberta Fuel Tax Exemptions, Refunds and Rebates for more information.

 Indians and bands